kzjackson1/WebFundamentals/README.md

 1. Run `npm install` (needed for the build process)

 ## Build the auto-generated files
-Some files (contributors includes, some pages for updates, showcases, etc.) are automatically generated.
+Some files (contributor's includes, some pages for updates, showcases, etc.) are automatically generated.
 The first time you clone the repo and run `npm install`, this is done for you.
 However, when you add a case study, update, etc., you'll need to re-build those files using: